pmcgrath/prodinfo/readme.txt

 	bundler (1.0.0)
 	rack (1.2.1)
 	sinatra (1.0)
+	haml (haml-3.0.18)
+Can use to see versions
+	gem which haml

 Needed to create Gemfile in the root for bundler

 Ran bundle install - would have taken care of the gems above i'm guessing - will need to test
+	To update i found bundle update failed, so i had to delete the gemfile.lock and run bundle install again

 Used git to push all including the Gemfile.lock
 	git push heroku master